You know how it goes.

 Knowing myself, I shouldn’t even bother making plans, because they trigger my inner rebel into doing whatever I want, regardless of what Past Me decided to do, or what the Future Me would’ve wanted me to have done, so she can enjoy the benefits.

-I look at all those lovely yearly, monthly, weekly and daily planners that are getting ever more colorful and illustrated so that they appeal to the creative person, and I think "That's cute.
-And I can only use them to wipe my ass."
+I look at all those lovely yearly, monthly, weekly and daily planners that are getting ever more colorful and illustrated so that they appeal to the creative person, and I think:

 I used to be so frustrated by my inability to stick to a plan, whether it’s work, art projects, editorial calendar, marketing calendar… And then finally, I decided I was through with this.
 It occurred to me that maybe I need to stop looking for That Perfect System outside of myself that would solve my every issue, and see if there are any alternative solutions available.